 Daybreak Elementary School shares certain adjacent community facilities with a community recreation center, including a gymnasium, a cafeteria and a stage.
-The Residential Association owns and operates the recreational center.
-The Residential Association's costs and expenses related to operating and maintaining the center are paid for through base assessments.
+The Residential Association leases the recreation center from its owner and is in charge of operating and maintaining the center.
+The Residential Association's costs and expenses related to the leasing, operating, and maintaining the center are paid for through base assessments.